Adverbs for Class 8

 • What are Adverbs?

-An adverb generally modifies a verb, an adjective, another adverb or a sentence.
+An adverb alters a verb, an adjective, another adverb or a sentence.
 Hence it usually modifies or qualifies any part of speech except a noun, an article or a pronoun.

 → The detective gathered evidence and conclusively proved the suspect's guilt.